CSejersen/Dotfiles/README.md

 # My Dotfiles
 I'm using yadm to manage my dotfiles.
-Yadm is a wrapper for a bare git repo, introducing some extra features.
+Yadm is just a wrapper for a bare git repo, that introduces some nice extra features.

 ## Installing on a new system
 Step 1: install Homebrew